-Now we will report a result which describes the dynamics of solutions of small-dispersion NLS up to a time scale proportional to the inverse of the dispersion, showing that such solutions display a growth of their Sobolev norm (see Theorem 2 of \cite{kuksin1997oscillations}).
+A consequence of Proposition \ref{KuksinProp} is the following result, which describes the dynamics of solutions of small-dispersion NLS up to a time scale proportional to the inverse of the dispersion, showing that such solutions display a growth of their Sobolev norm (see Theorem 2 of \cite{kuksin1997oscillations}).

 \begin{theorem} Consider \eqref{deltaDNLSeq} for $d \in \{1,2,3\}$, under odd periodic boundary conditions.